martinjonas/Q3B/Readme.md

 # QuantifiedBvecToBdd
 QuantifiedBvecToBdd is a prototype implementation of SMT solver for the quantified bit-vector logic which uses BDDs.
 In a nutshell, it simplifies input formula, converts it to the equivalent BDD, and answers `sat` if there is satisfying path in the BDD.

+The tool is still mostly test of a concept.

 ## Requirements
 * Z3 API is used for parsing and to perform some of simplifications
 * Buddy BDD library